Elektrobit/crinit/README.md

 (`crinit-client.h/.c`) have been preliminarily implemented and are functioning.
-In addition, the implementation contains a simple encapsulated storage for global options (`globopt.h/.c`), some minimal PID 1 setup code which cannot be "sourced out" into a task configuration (`minsetup.h/.c`), debug/log output functionality (`logio.h/.c`), and a CLI control program showcasing the the client API (crinit-ctl.c).
+In addition, the implementation contains a simple encapsulated storage for global options (`globopt.h/.c`), some minimal PID 1 setup code which cannot be "sourced out" into a task configuration (`minsetup.h/.c`), debug/log output functionality (`logio.h/.c`), and a CLI control program showcasing the client API (crinit-ctl.c).
 For detailed explanations of the inner workings please refer to the Doxygen-generated documentation of the individual header and source files.

 The client API is documented in the Doxygen documentation of `crinit-client.h`.
 The API is implemented as a shared library (`libcrinit-client.so`).

 Not currently implemented is the SafeSystemStartup-like jailing functionality of the Process Dispatcher, as well as the cryptographic features of the Config Parser.
-Also,  The Notification and Service interface does not yet support handling of BaseOS monitor events.
+Also, the Notification and Service interface does not yet support handling of BaseOS monitor events.

 ## Configuration